Dojo Instructor, Sensei David Mason, 2nd Dan

-Dojo Instructor, Sensei Andy Barker, 6th Dan
+Dojo Advisor, Sensei Andy Barker, 6th Dan

 Sensei Andy began his training in 1984 at a small club teaching Goju Ryu in Sheffield.
 In 1986 at the suggestion of Sensei Graham Ravey he visited the IOGKF honbu dojo, then in Tokyo as a green belt and trained under Sensei Morio Higaonna.
 On his return he began to train at a different club in Chesterfield under Sensei Kenny Allen a student of Sensei Ravey.